What is ICCROM-ATHAR?

 - Employment: priority is given to professionals affiliated with institutions working in relevant fields.

-- Work experience: those who have already gained at least 2 years of practical or research experience in the field will have priority.
+- Work experience: those who have already gained at least two years of practical or research experience in the field will have priority.

-The working languages will be both Arabic and English.
-Proficiency in English will be required particularly for research work and reading of reference materials.
+The main working language will be in Arabic.
+Proficiency of English and/or French will be an asset, particularly to communicate with international teaching team and to be able to pursue research work and reading of reference materials.

 Please use the application form available on this web site.
 Applications should be endorsed by the relevant ministry or entity in the candidate’s home country.
 The carefully completed forms should be sent to: